 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

 - mention the advantages (1–2) of the two seasons;

 - mention the disadvantages (1–2) of the two seasons;

-- express your opinion on the subject of the project – which season you like most and why.
+- express your opinion on the subject of the project – which of the seasons presented in the pictures you’d prefer and why.